Drury Run: History

 A dam was built on Drury Run in the 1800s and was replaced shortly before 1911.
 The first school in the community of Renovo was built at the mouth of the stream in 1864.

 In 1915, the population of the Drury Run watershed was 47.
 Around this time, the stream, along with Paddy's Run, was suspected of being the source of a typhoid fever outbreak, but it was determined that the streams were not the source of the outbreak.
-Until at least 1915, the Renovo Water Company used the stream as its water supply.
+Up until 1915, the Renovo Water Company used the stream as its water supply.

 Coal mining and clay mining has been done in the watersheds of all four of the named tributaries of Drury Run.
 Underground mining of coal and clay in the Drury Run watershed began in the late 1800s and went on until 1940.
 Surface mining in the watershed was done between the 1940s and the 1980s.